Agent memory

 <Note>

-Repeat caller metrics always reference the **first** interaction in the retention window, not the most recent one.
-This is by design for data privacy compliance – linking calls in a chain could allow identification beyond the retention period.
+Repeat caller metrics reference the **first** interaction in the retention window, not the most recent — chaining calls would allow identification beyond the retention period.

 </Note>